greghendershott/frog/README.md

 ## Overview

 Frog is a static web site generator written in [Racket][].

+You write content in [Markdown][].
 You generate files.
 To deploy, you push them to a GitHub Pages repo, or copy them to Amazon S3, or whatever.

-You write content in [Markdown][].

 Posts get a variety of automatic blog features.

 You can also create non-post pages.

-The genreated site presumes you're using [Bootstrap][] for CSS.
+The generated site presumes you're using [Bootstrap][] for CSS.

 Yes, it's very much like Octopress and countless others.
 But it doesn't require any Ruby gemmage.
 The only non-Racket part is